shaon-data/K_Nearest_Neighbors_scratch/README.md

        `git clone https://github.com/ShaonMajumder/simple_K_Nearest_Neighbors.git`
 ## Explanations
 ### My own high-level summarization in short....
-KNN is the algorithm where an unlabeled n-dimensional or n-featural point gets a class label of the class of the nearest euclidean distance from the nearest K distances between that point and sample training n-dimensional points.
+KNN is the algorithm where an unlabelled n-dimensional or n-features point gets a class label of the class of the nearest Euclidean distance from the nearest K distances between that point and sample training n-dimensional points.